Supervisor: Dr. Andrew Trites

 Education: (2019) B.Sc Biology Major, University of Victoria, Victoria BC.

-Research Topic: Ascertaining the Community and Sub-Population Structure of West Coast Transient (Bigg’s) Killer Whales in the Northeastern Pacific
+Research Topic: Determining the Ecology and Community Structure of West Coast Transient Killer Whales in the Northeastern Pacific

 About: Josh McInnes is from the windy seaside city of Victoria BC, Canada.
 Josh’s research focuses on the ecology and behaviour of marine mammals in British Columbia and Monterey Bay, California, with studies focusing on the foraging behaviour, diet, and ecology of transient (Bigg’s) killer whales and Risso’s Dolphins.